-The morphodynamic bed level changes all take place in the Bligh Bank Formation and Buitenbank Formation, which both consist of marine sands and were deposited in the Holocene.
-This geological/seismic unit was named U7 in the geophysical site investigation by Deep (2015a, 2015b).
-The description of this unit as described by Deep is provided in the text box below.

-(p64 of Deep, 2015a and 2015b)
+The morphodynamic bed level changes all take place in the Bligh Bank Formation, Buitenbank Formation, the Rabsbank and the Schaar, which all consist of marine sands and were deposited in the Holocene.
+This geological/seismic unit was named Unit A in the geophysical site investigation by Fugro (2015a, 2015b).
+The description of this unit as described by Fugro is provided in the text box below.
+Note that the presented vertical levels in the Fugro report are approximated relative to a well-defined vertical level (aLAT = approximately Lowest Astronomical Tide). (p3452 of Fugro, 2015a and 2015b)